opentracing/opentracing.io/_docs/pages/spec.md

 <span id="references"></span>

-### Causal Span References
+### Inter-Span References

-A Span may reference zero or more Spans that are causally related.
+A Span may reference zero or more other Spans that are causally related.
 OpenTracing presently defines two types of references: `ChildOf` and `FollowsFrom`. **Both reference types specifically model direct causal relationships between a child Span and a parent Span.** In the future, OpenTracing may also support reference types for spans with non-causal relationships (e.g., Spans that are batched together, Spans that are stuck in the same queue, etc).

 **`ChildOf` references:** A Span may be the "ChildOf" a parent Span.
 In a "ChildOf" reference, the parent Span depends on the child Span in some capacity.
 All of the following would constitute ChildOf relationships: